wyldckat/wallHeatFluxIncompressible/README.md

 It's the one provided in the branch `OF21x`.

-This git repository further adapts the utility for OpenFOAM 2.2.x and 2.3.x, done by Bruno Santos (wyldckat@github working at blueCAPE Lda: www.bluecape.com.pt).
+This git repository further adapts the utility for OpenFOAM 2.2.x and 2.3.x, done by Bruno Santos (wyldckat@github working at [blueCAPE Lda](http://www.bluecape.com.pt)).

 WARNING: If you're planning on using OpenFOAM 2.2.0, then use the branch `OF21x`.